ablomm/ablomm-cpu/docs/assembler/assignments.md

 # Compile Time Assignments

-The assembler supports compile time assignments, which are just a convinence for storing the result of a compile time expression, as detailed in the [Expressions document](expressions.md).
+The assembler supports compile time assignments, which are just a convenience for storing the result of a compile time expression, as detailed in the [Expressions document](expressions.md).

-An assignment has two parts: an identifier, and an expression, seperated by an equals sign.
+An assignment has two parts: an identifier, and an expression, separated by an equals sign.

 Any value that may find itself in the operand of an instruction may be in the expression part of an assignment; both are expressions.